History of Austria: Since 1989/90

-The grand coalition headed by Alfred Gusenbauer collapsed in the early summer of 2008 over disagreements about the country's EU policy.
+The SPÖ-ÖVP coalition headed by Gusenbauer collapsed in the early summer of 2008 over disagreements about the country's EU policy.
 The early elections held on 28 September resulted in extensive losses for the two ruling parties and corresponding gains for Heinz-Christian Strache's FPÖ and Jörg Haider's BZÖ (the Green Party was relegated to the 5th position).
 Nevertheless, SPÖ and ÖVP renewed their coalition under the leadership of the new SPÖ party chairman Werner Faymann.
+Gusenbauer dissolved his first government on 8 December 2008; the first Faymann government followed.

-In 2008 Jörg Haider died in a controversial car accident and was succeeded as BZÖ party chairman by Herbert Scheibner and as governor of Carinthia by Gerhard Dörfler.
+In 2008 Haider died in a controversial car accident and was succeeded as BZÖ party chairman by Herbert Scheibner and as governor of Carinthia by Gerhard Dörfler.

-In the legislative elections of 2013, SPÖ received 27% of the vote and 52 seats; ÖVP 24% and 47 seats, thus controlling together the majority of the seats.
+In the legislative election of September 2013, SPÖ received 27% of the vote and 52 seats; ÖVP 24% and 47 seats, thus controlling together the majority of the seats.
 FPÖ received 40 seats and 21% of the votes, while the Greens received 12% and 24 seats.
 Two new parties, Stronach and the NEOS, received less than 10% of the vote, and 11 and nine seats respectively.

-On 17 May 2016, Christian Kern from SPÖ was sworn in as new chancellor.
-He continued governing in a "grand coalition" with ÖVP.
-He took the office after former chancellor, also from SPÖ, Werner Faymann's resignation.
+On 17 May 2016, Christian Kern (SPÖ) was sworn in as new chancellor.
+He continued governing in a "grand coalition" with ÖVP (Kern government).
+He took the office after Werner Faymann (SPÖ) had resignated.

 On 26 January 2017, Alexander Van der Bellen was sworn into as the mostly ceremonial - but symbolically significant - role of Austrian president.